 Is Morocco a country?
-Well, let's see!
-Is it a constitutional monarchy?
-Is it an adherent of the Maliki school of Islam?
-Is its population approximately 34 million?
+Well, let’s see!
+Is there a written constitution or is the monarchy absolute?
+Is it a Muslim who follows the Maliki doctrine?
+Does the country have about 34 million people living in it?
 This article answers these questions and more.
-What's the biggest difference between Morocco and the rest of the Arab world?
-What's the main reason for Morocco's population growth?
-In this article, we'll also learn about Morocco's history and culture.
+What’s the biggest difference between Morocco and the rest of the Arab world?
+What’s the main reason for Morocco’s population growth?
+In this article, we’ll also learn about Morocco’s history and culture.

 Morocco is a country

 The economy of Morocco is heavily based on tourism, which is focused on the country’s history, culture, and coast.
 Last year, Morocco attracted 13 million international tourists, making it the world’s fifth-largest tourism economy.
 The Moroccan government has been heavily investing in this industry as it is the second-largest source of foreign exchange after phosphates.
 The country’s government has also put in place a plan called Vision 2020, which is intended to make Morocco one of the world’s top 20 tourist destinations by 2020, with tourism contributing 20 percent to GDP.